 There is arguably a close relationship between appropriately recognising and supporting ICCAs, and implementing UNDRIP and realising a range of human rights (see Stevens, 2010).
 The ICCA Consortium and its Members are actively participating in a number of UN fora, mechanisms and procedures on indigenous peoples’ rights and human rights more broadly, promoting the central importance of indigenous peoples’ and local communities’ collective rights and responsibilities and also seeking to monitor, halt and remedy human rights injustices in the conservation sector.
 Particular emphasis is placed on supporting members of indigenous peoples and local communities to represent themselves in such processes.
 Among other things, this has led to consideration of ICCAs in two recent reports of UN Special Rapporteurs, namely, Professor John Knox’s report on human rights and biodiversity (2017) and Ms. Victoria Tauli-Corpuz’s report on the impacts of conservation measures on indigenous peoples’ rights (2016).
 This closely relates to work on Biodiversity Law and Conservation Policy.

-On 5 March 2018, the UN Special Rapporteur on human rights and the environment, Mr. John H. Knox, presented the final report (A/HRC/37/59) of his mandate to the 37th Session of the Human Rights Council in Geneva, which identifies 16 framework principles on human rights and the environment, addresses the human right to a safe, clean, healthy and sustainable environment and looks ahead to the next steps in the evolving relationship between human rights and the environment.
+On March 5, 2018, the UN Special Rapporteur on Human Rights and the Environment, Professor John H. Knox, presented the final report of his mandate to the 37th Session of the Human Rights Council in Geneva, which identifies 16 framework principles on human rights and the environment, addresses the human right to a safe, clean, healthy and sustainable environment and looks ahead to the next steps in the evolving relationship between human rights and the environment.
+Read more ▸

-According to Mr. John H. Knox, the UN Special Rapporteur on human rights and the environment, “No group is more vulnerable to environmental harm than children.
-More than 1.5 million children under the age of five lose their lives every year because of pollution and other avoidable environmental harms.
+According to Professor John H. Knox, the UN Special Rapporteur on Human Rights and the Environment, “No group is more vulnerable to environmental harm than children.
+More than 1.5 million children under the age of five lose their lives every year because of pollution and other avoidable environmental harms.”
+Read more ▸

-In March 2018, the UN Environment Programme (UN Environment) launched its new Environmental Defenders Policy, which proposes how it can promote greater protection for individuals and groups who are defending their environmental rights, and identifies solutions to mitigate the abuse of environmental rights.
+The UN Environment Programme launched its new Environmental Defenders Policy, which proposes how it can promote greater protection for individuals and groups who are defending their environmental rights, and identifies solutions to mitigate the abuse of environmental rights.
+Read more ▸

 Recognising the Real Conflict?
 The Eldoret Dialogue on Human Rights and Conservation.
 A Personal Perspective

 Over four intense days, representatives from communities, conservation, human rights and government engaged in a Global Dialogue on Human Rights and Biodiversity Conservation.
-Held … Continue reading “Recognising the Real Conflict?
+Held… Read more “Recognising the Real Conflict?
 The Eldoret Dialogue on Human Rights and Conservation.
-A Personal Perspective”
+A Personal Perspective” ▸

-The ICCA Consortium participated in the 6th session of the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) held in Geneva, Switzerland from … Continue reading “ICCA Consortium at the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP VI)”
+The ICCA Consortium participated in the 6th session of the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) held in Geneva, Switzerland from… Read more “ICCA Consortium at the Expert Mechanism on the Rights of Indigenous Peoples (EMRIP VI)” ▸

 Meeting dates: 11-15 July 2011 Location: Palais des Nations, Geneva Continue reading

-Guide: “Realizing Indigenous Women’s Rights: CEDAW and Indigenous Women” Helen Tugendhat & Eleanor Dictaan-Bang-oa, 2014 A guide to using the Convention on the Elimination … Continue reading “Realizing Indigenous Women’s Rights: CEDAW and Indigenous Women”
+Guide: “Realizing Indigenous Women’s Rights: CEDAW and Indigenous Women” Helen Tugendhat & Eleanor Dictaan-Bang-oa, 2014 A guide to using the Convention on the Elimination… Read more “Realizing Indigenous Women’s Rights: CEDAW and Indigenous Women” ▸

-Guide: “Indigenous Women’s Rights and the African Human Rights System: A toolkit on mechanisms” Forest Peoples Programme, 2015 Also in French, see the link … Continue reading “Indigenous Women’s Rights and the African Human Rights System: A toolkit on mechanisms”
+Guide: “Indigenous Women’s Rights and the African Human Rights System: A toolkit on mechanisms” Forest Peoples Programme, 2015 Also in French, see the link… Read more “Indigenous Women’s Rights and the African Human Rights System: A toolkit on mechanisms” ▸

-Guide: “Inter-American Human Rights System for Indigenous Women: A toolkit on mechanisms” Forest Peoples Programme, 2015 Andrea Galindo and Ellen-Rose Kambel, Valérie Couillard (Editor) … Continue reading “Inter-American Human Rights System for Indigenous Women: A toolkit on mechanisms”
+Guide: “Inter-American Human Rights System for Indigenous Women: A toolkit on mechanisms” Forest Peoples Programme, 2015 Andrea Galindo and Ellen-Rose Kambel, Valérie Couillard (Editor)… Read more “Inter-American Human Rights System for Indigenous Women: A toolkit on mechanisms” ▸

 Expert Mechanism on the Rights of Indigenous Peoples, on achieving the ends of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) –